colesmcintosh/cursor-solutions/README.md

 cursor.solutions is a community-driven platform that provides resources, tools, and solutions for Cursor AI users.
 This repository contains the source code for the website.

+## Features

+### mcp.json Builder

+The site includes an mcp.json builder tool that helps you quickly create configuration files for Model Context Protocol servers.
+Simply select the servers you need, and the tool will generate the JSON configuration for you to download.

+Available MCP servers include:
+- AWS KB Retrieval
+- Brave Search
+- GitHub
+- Google Maps
+- Stripe
+- Neon (Postgres)
+- Slack
+- And many more!

 ## Getting Started

 ### Prerequisites